Virginia interstate and highway accident lawyers

 One explanation is that more people were speeding and driving recklessly: speed-related fatalities jumped by 16 percent.
 The number of people killed in traffic crashes who were not wearing seat belts also increased from the year before.

-The moral is: fewer cars on the road does not mean people should drive more recklessly.
+The moral is that fewer cars on the road does not mean people should drive more recklessly.
 If you were injured in a crash on an interstate or highway in Virginia, speak to an experienced lawyer: your recovery can be expensive, and you should not have to carry that burden alone.

-Reach out to GibsonSingleton Virginia Injury Attorneys at (804) 413-6777 or toll-free at (855) 781-6777.
-We’ll sit down with you in a free consultation to go over all your options.
-We’ve worked for big insurance companies, and as trial lawyers.
-Now we are proud to serve our neighbors here in Virginia with our unique experience and expertise.
+We can sit down with you in a free consultation to go over all your options.
+We’ve worked for big insurance companies and as trial lawyers.
+Now, we are proud to serve our neighbors here in Virginia with our unique experience and knowledge.

 What are the traffic crash statistics for 2020 in the Commonwealth of Virginia?